 Coat colours range from black to white, with common colours being cream, tan, yellow and golden.

 Temperament of the German Shepherd - Golden Retriever mixed breed

 With loyal, playful intelligent parents on both sides, there’s no doubt that you’re in for - you guessed it - a loyal, playful and intelligent Golden Shepherd.
 While a Golden Retriever isn’t the best guard dog, this mix combines the German Shepherd’s protectiveness with the Golden Retriever’s easy-going temperament.
 This makes them the perfect match for those looking for a loving pooch who’d also make a good watchdog.
 But despite the German Shepherd’s ancestry, this mix will be warm and affectionate towards most people they come across if trained and socialised - unless they are provoked.

-Generally, a Golden Shepherd dog is eager to please and is friendly.
-Golden Retriever x German Shepherd dogs can be a little on the needy side.
+Generally, a German shepherd cross Golden retriever dog is eager to please and is friendly.
+Golden Retriever - German Shepherd mix dogs can be a little on the needy side.
 If you’re looking for a pup who loves being around you, will follow you wherever you go and will never shy away from cuddles, you’ve found your perfect pooch.
 This mix thrives on being around their family and needs a lot of interaction.
 On the other hand, if you need a dog who is okay with being alone some of the time, they’re not a good option for you.

 Socialisation and training